Career and Technical Education in Chicago Public Schools

 The project links student-level CPS administrative data with post-secondary education data from the National Student Clearinghouse and employment and earnings data.
 This allows us to describe the students and their participation in CTE, analyze how CTE students are different from students taking traditional curriculum, and assess how CTE impacts students’ educational and employment outcomes.
 Early findings suggest that CTE engagement can promote positive educational outcomes for youth.
 This includes higher rates of attendance, graduation and post-secondary enrollment when compared with a similar cohort of students not engaged in CTE.

-A final report on this work will be submitted to HMSO in fall 2018.
 For more information about this work, contact Shannon Guiltinan.